 On the sushi side, enjoy artistically arranged wraps of sushi, sashimi, and nigiri combinations as well as tuna nachos and classic and tempura rolls like California, spicy yellowtail, and spider rolls.

 Address: 1075 Duval Street, Key West, FL 33040

 Located in Duval Square Mall, New York Pasta Garden shares its Empire State roots with the island life of the Conch Republic.
 A New York native brought the traditional tastes of Italy to the island in 1989.
-Enjoy the fun of tropical birds in a courtyard garden setting complete with a brick-lined floor, bubbling fountains, and twinkling lights.
+Enjoy the fun of tropical birds in a courtyard garden with brick-lined floor, bubbling fountains, and twinkling lights.

 See Related: Where To Stay In Miami: Best Areas & Neighborhoods

 Address: 920 Caroline Street, Key West, FL 33040

 Located near West Marine, Off the Hook Grill has a dining room, a main bar, a pub area, a pub bar, and a cozy patio area (furry four-legged diners are allowed on the patio too).
 This is one of the few completely AC-adorned interiors on the island, so soak it in.